kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_food.md

+Most people can survive for weeks without food, but without adequate food, the body and mind weaken, making it difficult to perform essential tasks.

 ## Be prepared
 TODO: List out some foods that are good to pack and how much to bring

 ## Food essentials
-Most people can survive for weeks without food, but it may take days or weeks to find a reliable food source.
-Without adequate food, the body and mind weaken, making it difficult to perform essential tasks.

 ### Caloric and nutritional needs
 The average person needs 2,000 calories per day.
 You should aim to balance carbohydrates, proteins, fats, vitamins, and minerals in your diet.